 United States of America (USA) +001

 The USA has very specific messaging restrictions and a direct connection is necessary in order to ensure message delivery to the numerous networks.
 ClickSend uses an extremely high-quality, direct connection in order to deliver your SMS to the USA.

-Replies are supported.
-These numbers can support up to 1 message per second, we recommend to keep your transactional messages below 28,000 per day.
-However, the networks are more likely to block for message content such as using bit.ly URL shorteners.
+Toll-free numbers can support up to 1 message per second, we recommend keeping your transactional messages below 28,000 per day.
+They are well-suited for transactional messages and handset delivery reports are supported.

-Dedicated Short Codes
+Dedicated Short Code

 The top 3 networks can accept multi-part (concatenated) messages (AT&T, Verizon, T-Mobile).
 Only Sprint and US Cellular do not accept multi-part messages.
 We can't guarantee the delivery of multi-part messages to the US since it's outside of our control.
 It's best to run your own testing for your specific use case.